neocortical/log5go/README.md

 Log4Go is something I whipped up in a couple days, because I was unsatisfied with the Go default logging library.
 I do not recommend using Log4Go for production code until it's been properly vetted.

-Please feel free to contribute feedback, advice, and pull requests!
+Please feel free to contribute feedback, advice, feature suggestions, and pull requests!